 Governors were elected towards the beginning of the year to fill two vacancies ( one parent Governor and one Co-opted Governor)

-Three Governors resigned from the Board towards to end of the year.
+One Governor resigned from the Board towards to end of the year..

-The Board as at September 2018 has six members
+The Board as at September 2019 has seven members

 A Clerk to Governors was appointed in November 2018